Plate 00 / Intro For agentic coding

 Beyond the core: experimental skills.

-The lid-experimental plugin bundles techniques that have earned their place but aren't yet promoted into the core workflow.
-Right now it ships with bidirectional-differential — a way to check whether your specs and your code still agree on what the system does.
-It runs two fresh AI sessions in parallel: one writes naive code from your spec alone; the other reconstructs a spec from your code alone.
-When both reconstructions match what you already have, intent and implementation are coherent.
-When they don't, the differences point at drift worth investigating — unstated rules the code enforces, edge cases the spec doesn't pin down, or genuine bugs.
+The lid-experimental plugin bundles techniques that work in practice but aren't yet part of the core workflow.
+Right now it ships with bidirectional-differential, which checks whether your specs and your code still agree: two fresh AI sessions run in parallel — one writes naive code from your spec alone, the other reconstructs a spec from your code alone.
+Matches are evidence the two agree; differences point at drift worth investigating — unstated rules the code enforces, edge cases the spec misses, or genuine bugs.

 Lifecycle is explicit — every experiment will either be promoted into core or retired.
 Adopt with eyes open.